Book 2 - Part 4: Binding Evil - Chapter One

 “Thanks, Ed.
-I have to be honest.
+To be honest.
 I did most of this for my mom.
 I didn’t want her to think I would have to have her wait on me hand and foot.
 I didn’t want her to think of me as a cripple or invalid, you know?”

 Ed nodded his head.

 “Are you sure you aren’t thirty in a little guy’s body?”